Certification for Programs and Offices

 • An organization that receives Program Certification must notify the PCC within 30 days of any change(s) to the Office structure or operations that could compromise its ability to comply with IOA SOPs.

-• The PCC will make every effort to review the Application and supporting documents within 60 days of receipt.
+• The PCC will assign a review team that will make every effort to review the Application and supporting documents within 60 days of the review window.

-• Subsequent to the above-mentioned review, the PCC will schedule an interview with the lead ombuds.
+• Subsequent to the above-mentioned review, the review team will schedule an interview with the lead ombuds.
 The person to whom the office ultimately reports may join the interview, if desired.
+An interview may be scheduled within the 60-day window or shortly thereafter with the review team.
+After the interview, the review team will meet with the full PCC to discuss the decision.

-• The PCC’s decision to grant or deny an Office’s Application for Program Certification will be rendered within 30 days of the latest interview, if more than one interview was held.
+• The PCC’s decision to grant or deny an Office’s Application for Program Certification will generally be rendered the following quarter it is reviewed.

-• Notification to the executive leader to whom the Office reports and the Lead Ombuds of the PCC’s decision within 7 days of the decision.
+• Notification to the executive leader to whom the Office reports and the Lead Ombuds of the PCC’s decision will be sent electronically.

-• The PCC will grant Program Certification when documentation and interview responses confirm that the organization designed and supports the Office in in to comply with IOA SOPs.
+• The PCC will grant Program Certification when documentation and interview responses confirm that the organization designed and supports the Office in order to comply with IOA SOPs.

 • The PCC will deny Program Certification when documentation and interview responses cannot confirm that the organization designed and supports the Office to comply with IOA SOPs.
 If denied, written notification to the executive leader to whom the Office reports and the Lead Ombuds will include the specific reasons for the PCC denial and will include information on how to submit an appeal.

 • To maintain Program Certification, an organization whose office received certification must submit an annual “Attestation” by January 31 each year.
-The Attestation is very simple to complete and asks whether the office continues to adhere to SOPs.
-It further asks if anything has changed concerning office operations that may impact compliance with SOPs in the past year (reporting requirements in their organization, reporting relationship, etc.) whether the office has submitted an Office Operations Change Form to the Board of Certification.
+The Attestation is a checklist and asks whether the office continues to adhere to SOPs.
+It further asks if anything has changed concerning office operations that may impact compliance with SOPs in the past year (reporting requirements in their organization, reporting relationship, etc.), and whether the office has submitted an Office Operations Change Form to the Board of Certification.

-• As mentioned above, certified offices will also be required to submit a written explanation within 30 days of any change which might impact their certification eligibility.
+• As mentioned above, certified offices will also be required to submit a written explanation within 30 days of any change that might impact their certification eligibility.

 • By accepting certification, an office agrees to be subject to periodic audits to monitor compliance with the terms of certification.